hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ~~~
 {: .output}

 Our pipeline ran in parallel and finished roughly 4 times as quickly!
+The
-The takeaway here is that all we need to do to scale from a
+takeaway here is that all we need to do to scale from a serial pipeline is
-serial pipeline is run `snakemake` with the `-j` option.
+run `snakemake` with the `-j` option.
+By analysing the dependencies between
+rules, Snakemake automatically identifies which tasks can run at the same
+time.
+All you need to do is describe your workflow and Snakemake does the
+rest.

 > ## How many CPUs does your computer have?
 >
-> Now that we can have our pipeline use multiple CPUs,
-> how do we know how many CPUs to provide to the `-j` option?
+> Now that our pipeline can use multiple CPUs, how do we know how many CPUs
-> Note that for all of these options, it's best to use CPU cores,
+> to provide to the `-j` option?
+Note that for all of these options, it's
-> and not CPU threads.
+> best to use CPU cores, and not CPU threads.
 >
 > **Linux** - You can use the `lscpu` command.
 >
-> **All platforms** - Python's `psutil` module can be used to fetch the number of cores in your computer.
+> **All platforms** - Python's `psutil` module can be used to fetch
+> the number of cores in your computer.
 > Using `logical=False` returns the number of true CPU cores.
 > `logical=True` gives the number of CPU threads on your system.
 >